MohammadKhodadad/BigInt/readme.md

 </code>

 The third constructor takes a string. takes the first char if is + or - as the sign (if it is not - or +, assumes the number is positive as is obviously) then the rest of the string is set as a value.
+The code also checks if the string is not empty, and does not have irrelevant chars.

 <code>
  BigInt num3("-0013");